alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ### Jumped

-* Zeroes throttle.
+* Zeroes throttle if the hyperspace dethrottle option is enabled.
-* Gets the system’s body count from EDSM.
+* Gets the system’s body count from EDSM if that option is enabled.
 * Gets stations with outdated data (by default: older than 1 year) from Spansh’s API.
+Again, if it is enabled.
-* If you haven’t visited the systems (or set it up to honk every jump) starts a discovery scan.
+* Starts a discovery scan if that is enabled.
 * Last but not least tells you about planets worth scanning if you are on the R2R.